angular-eslint/angular-eslint/README.md

 Please follow the links below for the packages you care about.

+- [`angular-eslint`](./packages/angular-eslint/README.md) - This is the core package that exposes most of the other packages below for the common use case of using `angular-eslint` with Angular CLI workspaces.
+It exposes all the tooling you need to work with ESLint v9 and `typescript-eslint` v8 with flat config in v18 of `angular-eslint` onwards.
+For versions of `angular-eslint` older than v18, or workspaces still using ESLint v8 and `typescript-eslint` v7 or the legacy eslintrc config format, you will use a combination of the packages below directly.

-- [`@angular-eslint/builder`](./packages/builder/) - An Angular CLI Builder which is used to execute ESLint on your Angular projects using standard commands such as `ng lint`
+- [`@angular-eslint/builder`](./packages/builder/README.md) - An Angular CLI Builder which is used to execute ESLint on your Angular projects using standard commands such as `ng lint`

-- [`@angular-eslint/eslint-plugin`](./packages/eslint-plugin) - An ESLint-specific plugin that contains rules which are specific to Angular projects.
+- [`@angular-eslint/eslint-plugin`](./packages/eslint-plugin/README.md) - An ESLint-specific plugin that contains rules which are specific to Angular projects.
 It can be combined with any other ESLint plugins in the normal way.

-- [`@angular-eslint/eslint-plugin-template`](./packages/eslint-plugin-template/) - An ESLint-specific plugin which, when used in conjunction with `@angular-eslint/template-parser`, allows for Angular template-specific linting rules to run.
+- [`@angular-eslint/eslint-plugin-template`](./packages/eslint-plugin-template/README.md) - An ESLint-specific plugin which, when used in conjunction with `@angular-eslint/template-parser`, allows for Angular template-specific linting rules to run.

-- [`@angular-eslint/schematics`](./packages/schematics/) - Schematics which are used to add and update configuration files which are relevant for running ESLint on an Angular workspace.
+- [`@angular-eslint/schematics`](./packages/schematics/README.md) - Schematics which are used to add and update configuration files which are relevant for running ESLint on an Angular workspace.

-- [`@angular-eslint/template-parser`](./packages/template-parser/) - An ESLint-specific parser which leverages the `@angular/compiler` to allow for custom ESLint rules to be written which assert things about your Angular templates.
+- [`@angular-eslint/template-parser`](./packages/template-parser/README.md) - An ESLint-specific parser which leverages the `@angular/compiler` to allow for custom ESLint rules to be written which assert things about your Angular templates.

+- [`@angular-eslint/test-utils`](./packages/test-utils/README.md) - Utilities which are helpful when testing custom ESLint rules for Angular workspaces.

-- [`@angular-eslint/utils`](./packages/utils/) - Utilities which are helpful when writing and testing custom ESLint rules for Angular workspaces.
+- [`@angular-eslint/utils`](./packages/utils/README.md) - Utilities which are helpful when writing custom ESLint rules for Angular workspaces.

 <br>